oscar-system/Oscar.jl/experimental/LieAlgebras/docs/src/cartan_matrix.md

 !!! note
     The convention for Cartan matrices in OSCAR is $(a_{ij}) = (\langle \alpha_i^\vee, \alpha_j \rangle)$ for simple roots $\alpha_i$.

+!!! note
+    See [Cartan types](@ref) for our conventions on Cartan types and ordering of simple roots.

 ## Table of contents

 ```@contents